 “He drove out nations before them and allotted their lands to them as an inheritance; he settled the tribes of Israel in their homes.
 But they put God to the test and rebelled against the Most High; they did not keep his statutes.
 Like their ancestors they were disloyal and faithless, as unreliable as a faulty bow.
 They angered him with their high places; they aroused his jealousy with their idols.
 When God heard them, he was furious; he rejected Israel completely.
 He abandoned the tabernacle of Shiloh, the tent he had set up among humans.
 He sent the ark of his might into captivity, his splendor into the hands of the enemy.
 He gave his people over to the sword; he was furious with his inheritance.
 Fire consumed their young men, and their young women had no wedding songs; their priests were put to the sword, and their widows could not weep.”
 Psalm 78:55-64

 Ch.
-5: The Ark of the Covenant becomes like a "hot potato" and is passed on.
+5: The Ark of the Covenant became like a "hot potato" and was passed on.

-6:3, 6-7: Have the Philistines understood more than the Israelites?
+6:3, 6-7: Did the Philistines understand more than the Israelites?

 "They answered, “If you return the ark of the god of Israel, do not send it back to him without a gift; by all means send a guilt offering to him.
 Then you will be healed, and you will know why his hand has not been lifted from you.”"
 6:3